mozilla/pkipolicy/rootstore/policy.md

 ### 1.1 Scope

-As used herein, a CA operator is an organization or legal entity that is in possession or control of a CA certificate and associated keys, which are capable of being used to issue new certificates.
 This policy applies to CA operators and the certificates they issue or control that match any of the following:

 1. CA certificates included in, or under consideration for inclusion in, the Mozilla root store;